-Good for writing small fast programs.
+Advantages: Good for writing small fast programs.
 Easy to interface with assembly language.
 Very standardized, so versions on other platforms are similar.

 Disadvantages: Does not easily support object-oriented techniques.
 Syntax can be difficult and lends itself to abuse.

-While the core of the language and the ANSI function calls are very portable, they are limited to control-flow, memory management, and simple file-handling.
+Portability: While the core of the language and the ANSI function calls are very portable, they are limited to control-flow, memory management, and simple file-handling.
 Everything else is platform-specific.
 Making a program that's portable between Windows and the Mac, for instance, requires that the user-interface portions be using system-specific function calls.
 This generally means that you need to write the user-interface code twice.
 There are libraries, though, that make the process a bit easier.

 C++ is the object-oriented successor to C. Object-oriented, or OO, programs are the next step beyond structured programming.
 OO programs are built out of objects, which are packages of data and functions collected into discrete units.
 There are many libraries of objects available that make writing programs as simple as pulling together a collection of program "building blocks" (at least in theory).
 For example, there are many GUI and database libraries that are implemented as collections of objects.